top of page

 This project, led by the Patient Engagement Team (Dr. Davina Banner-Lukaris, Marc Bains and CEPPP) and Dr. Sean Virani, evaluates the impact of specific patient empowerment initiatives.
 The team develops and evaluates tools to facilitate patient empowerment while educating healthcare providers about the benefits of empowering patients in their own care.
 In collaboration with WelTel, a company that leverages the use of 2-way SMS and other communication modalities, powered by AI algorithms to support continuity of care that improves health outcomes while streamlining clinical workflows, the team will develop AI-derived text messages and prompts to improve communication between patients and their health care team.

 In British Columbia (BC), a pilot study using WelTel and BC primary care Guidelines for HF is being developed to assess the feasibility of an mHealth intervention to promote HF self-care and improve patient outcomes.
 Patients will be randomized to either usual care or intervention arm, in which they will receive daily text messages asking about health status, blood pressure, heart rate, and weight, and providing education.
 Patients' responses will be analyzed using built-in natural language AI software, which will notify the healthcare team if the patient needs to be triaged for a phone or video call, a clinic visit, or further follow-up.
-At this stage, the procotol is under development.
+The team is also working to include an automated program to provide HF education and medication support with reminders.
+This education intervention will have a graded approach: early after discharge focusing on dietary restrictions, HF ‘Action Plans’ for self-management and response to early HF decompensation, including escalation of diuretics and emergency contacts.
+Later in the program, the focus of HF education will shift to more care around chronic disease management.
+The team partners with the HeartLife Foundation that would provide resources focused on understanding and living with HF, activity and exercise, and mental health.
+The medication support and reminder program will help patients adhering to their treatment.
+If any gaps in prescription supply is noted based on patients’ responses, the algorithm will alert the provider to contact the patient.
+Enrolment at the main sites is expected to start by the 3rd quarter of 2024.

 Dr. Davina Banner-Lukaris